microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalDelegatedPermissionClassification.md

 ### -Id

-The unique identifier of a delegated permission classification object id.
+The unique identifier of a delegated permission classification object Id.

 ```yaml
 Type: System.String